lkolodziejek/AmazonSagemakerWorkshop/Lab 4/README.md

 4. With this configuration you will start the training job and build the model;
 5. Finally you will update endpoint from Lab 3 with the new model;

+In this lab we will go through the following sections:

 - [_Setup_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%203/README.md#setup)
 - [_Data_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%203/README.md#data)
 - [_Setting up the Amazon Sagemaker Autopilot Job_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%203/README.md#setting-up-the-amazon-sagemaker-autopilot-job)